Mainakdeb/amfoss-tasks/README.md

   ### Things I learned:

-  * Web is not my cup of tea.
+  * Web is not my cup of tea (at least for the time being).
   * I discovered this amazing website called w3chools which basically got me through the whole task.
 ***